tymiles003/Android-iBeacon-SDK/README.md

 ```xml
 <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED"/>
 ```
-you add this permission SDK may fix Android bug 67272 Bluetooth bugs.
+If you added the permission, SDK may fix Android bug 67272.

 #### Well done!
 It works!